-Since Wilson, all presidents (except Herbert Hoover) have chosen to go before Congress to deliver their annual messages, though some presidents reverted to a written message at times.
+Since Wilson, presidents have chosen to go before Congress to deliver their annual messages, though some presidents reverted to a written message at times.
 With the advent of radio, television and the Internet, the State of the Union has become an even bigger opportunity for presidents to speak directly to Americans, including highlighting achievements and outlining priorities and policies for the future.
-An estimated 48 million people watched President Trump’s first address to a joint session of Congress in February 2017, considered the first-term equivalent of the State of the Union.
+An estimated 38 million television viewers watched President Biden's first State of the Union in 2021.

 In its mandate that the president inform Congress about the state of the union, the Constitution doesn’t mention the judicial branch of government.
 Still, it’s become customary for Supreme Court justices to sit front and center, dressed in their official black robes, during the State of the Union.

 Not all justices have chosen to observe this custom, however.
 Justice Antonin Scalia (who died in 2016) stopped attending the State of the Union in 1997, reportedly calling it “a childish spectacle."
 Justice Clarence Thomas also regularly skips the event, and Justice Samuel Alito hasn’t attended since 2010, when he visibly expressed disapproval over President Barack Obama’s criticism of the Court’s decision in the controversial Citizens United case.